Suffolk University Common Syllabus Policies

 Credit Hour Requirements

-Suffolk University follows the Federal Government’s definition of a credit hour:
+Suffolk University follows the New England Commission of Higher Education's definition of a credit hour:

 “...as an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is an institutional established equivalence that reasonably approximates not less than